-In May 2017, staff commenced working with Johnson Favaro architects, consulting with Linda Demmers on the library building program and design.
+In May 2017, staff commenced working with Johnson Favaro architects, consulting with Linda Demmers, on the library building program and design.
+As a library consultant, Linda Demmers has extensive experience in library facility planning with a professional background as a librarian, planning consultant, and owners' representative on a wide variety of new construction and renovation projects.
+She specializes in planning process, program documentation, broad-based community and user involvement, and long-term owner client relationships.
+Linda is Project Manager for Libris DESIGN, a library facility planning information system and downloadable database that was developed for California Public Library planners.
 Meetings included review of current and future materials collections and space and programming needs.
-The Community and Economic Department is also working with Johnson Favaro architects on the specifications on the balance of the property located at 3911 University Avenue, which will potentially house a multi-story future development.
+The Community and Economic Development Department is also working with Johnson Favaro architects on the specifications on the balance of the property located at 3911 University Avenue, which will potentially house a multi-story mixed-use future development.

-In addition to regular meetings of the Board of Library Trustees, two Main Library Project community meetings were held on June 15 and July 21, 2017 for the purpose of introducing Johnson Favaro Architects and consultant Linda Demmers to the community, providing the community an update on the status of the project, and hearing from the community their desires as it relates to how the new library may best meet their needs through space, services and programs.
+In addition to regular meetings of the Board of Library Trustees, two Main Library Project community meetings were held on June 15, and July 21, 2017 for the purpose of introducing Johnson Favaro Architects and consultant Linda Demmers to the community, to provide the community an update on the status of the project, and to hear from the community their desires as it relates to how the new library may best meet their needs through space, services and programs.